AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-mobile-enhancements.md

 ---
 # 23.1 Mobile enhancements

 This page describes all Mobile enhancements made with the 23.1 release to the Preview environment.
-These enhancements will be made available the week of January 16, 2023.
+These enhancements will be made available in the Production environment the week of January 16, 2023.

 For a list of all changes available with the 23.1 release, see [23.1 Release overview](/help/quicksilver/product-announcements/product-releases/23.1-release-activity/23-1-release-overview.md).